History of Bradley Beal in Timeline

 June 28, 2012: Drafted by Washington Wizards

-On June 28, 2012, which was also his 19th birthday, Bradley Beal was drafted by the Washington Wizards with the third overall pick in the NBA draft.
+On June 28, 2012, which was his 19th birthday, Bradley Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.

 December 2012: Eastern Conference Rookie of the Month

-In December 2012, Bradley Beal was named the Eastern Conference Rookie of the Month.
+In December 2012, Bradley Beal was named the Eastern Conference Rookie of the Month, marking his early achievements in the NBA.

-In 2012, Bradley Beal was selected by the Washington Wizards with the third overall pick in the NBA draft.
+In 2012, Bradley Beal was selected by the Washington Wizards as the third overall pick in the NBA draft.

-On January 4, 2013, Bradley Beal scored a then career-high 24 points against the Brooklyn Nets, also hitting a clutch three-pointer to send the game to double overtime.
+On January 4, 2013, in a game against the Brooklyn Nets, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime, although the Wizards lost.

 January 2013: Eastern Conference Rookie of the Month